Understanding Addiction Treatment

 In residential care, the treatment team can provide round-the-clock supervision and support while focusing on the individual’s progress through treatment; treatment adjustments can be made based on that progress.

-Residential treatment makes it possible to give the client access to the full range of therapies and treatments that can benefit that particular person, depending on the circumstances of the person’s specific substance abuse problems, other mental health issues, and family, work, school, or other issues in the person’s daily life that may have contributed to the addiction or abuse.
+Residential treatment makes it possible to give patients access to the full range of therapies for drug addiction and treatments that can benefit that particular person, depending on the circumstances of the person’s specific substance use problems, other mental health issues, and family, work, school, or other issues in the person’s daily life that may have contributed to the addiction.

-Research has shown that the length of time spent in treatment can influence recovery, with longer times spent in treatment resulting in more positive outcomes.
-For this reason, it could be beneficial for you to make a commitment to completing the residential treatment program for the period of time recommended by the treatment professionals.
+Research has shown that the length of time spent in treatment can influence recovery, with the length of time needed in treatment varying from person to person.1 For this reason, it could be beneficial for you to make a commitment to completing the residential treatment program for the period of time recommended by the treatment professionals.

-Many people who complete a course of treatment in an inpatient or residential program step down into outpatient treatment for continued recovery efforts, though outpatient substance abuse treatment may also serve as the first point of entry into the treatment continuum.
+Many people who complete a course of treatment in an inpatient or residential program step down into our outpatient addiction treatment program in Oxford, MS for continued recovery efforts, though outpatient substance use treatment may also serve as the first point of entry into the treatment continuum.

-With this kind of treatment, the person can go back to living at home and return to a mostly normal daily life, while regular contact is still maintained with the treatment facility.
+With this type of addiction treatment, the person can go back to living at home and return to a mostly normal daily life, while regular contact is still maintained with the treatment facility.

 Support for continued recovery is readily available, helping with the transition from living with 24-hour support to managing your addiction with less help.
 The aim is to help the person reach a point of managing the addiction with a minimum of support, leading to the next treatment level.